 Contained in the STMs are TTXs.
-These exercises are scenario / situational driven learning activities to help consolidate the learning outcomes and help reinforce the lecture "Take Away".
+These exercises are scenario / situational driven learning activities to help consolidate the learning outcomes and help reinforce the lesson "Take Away".
 TTXs provide a learning environment tailored to facilitate discussions.
 They are set in an informal learning environment where the target audience is able to discuss the principles and concepts of operating in a United Nations Peacekeeping operation using the hypothetical, CARANA scenario and unit specific situations.
 The exercises help participants to better understand the manifestation of integrating units in a peacekeeping environment.

-Methodology: Participants will use their national problem solving doctrine, military decision-making processes, and troop leading procedure to analyze the situation, mission / tasks, and present courses of action (COAs) to be executed in a UN peacekeeping operation.
-The effectiveness of a TTX is derived from the energetic involvement of participants under the guidance, of the experienced instructors and mentors.
+Methodology: Participants are expected to use their national problem solving doctrine, methodology, military decision making processes, troop leading procedure, analyze the situation / scenarios, mission / tasks, and present an analysis of COAs to be executed in a UN peacekeeping operation.
+The effectiveness of a TTX is derived from the energetic involvement of participants under the guidance of experienced instructors and mentors.
 Instructors should highlight the adequacy of the core elements and principles in operating in support of peacekeeping operations.
-If needed, instructors can assist the participants in bridging any gaps in this transition from standard military operations toward peacekeeping operations.
+If need be, instructors should assist the participants in bridging any gaps in this transition from standard military operations toward peacekeeping operations.
+It is important that instructors emphasize that C2, the support structure, POC, and the coordination with various actors in a UNPKO can be a challenge and more complex.